 You can apply this setting to either the plugged-in or on battery versions or both depending on your requirements.

-Alternatively, you can navigate through the following folders – Administrative Templates (under Computer Configuration) > Control Panel > Personalization.
+Alternatively, navigate through the following folders – Administrative Templates (under Computer Configuration) > Control Panel > Personalization.

 From there, right-click on the Do not display lock screen policy and then left-click on Edit.
 This will open a window where you’ll have the option to select Enabled.